KUMteamIM/lmu-med-styles/README.md

 @import 'lmu-styles/dist/lmu.css'
 ```

-or in a rails app, in `application.js`:
+or in a project running with webpack, add this to your entry JS:

 ```
 import 'lmu-styles/dist/lmu.css'